onestardao/WFGY/TensionUniverse/BlackHole/Q008_collatz_conjecture.md

 * How high do the trajectories climb along the way?
 * What fraction of starting numbers seem to reach the loop within a generous time and value budget?

 We group starting numbers into ranges and, for each range, build simple histograms.
-One histogram counts how many numbers have short stopping times, how many have medium stopping times, and how many seem not to have stopped yet within our cutoffs.
+One histogram counts how many numbers have short stopping times, how many have medium stopping times and how many seem not to have stopped yet within our cutoffs.
 Another histogram counts how large the trajectories get before they come back down or before we stop computation.
 From these histograms we also read off a single number: the termination ratio, the fraction that appears to reach the loop within our budget.

 We then compare these observed histograms to reference patterns that express what we would expect to see in a world where the conjecture is true.
 The differences between observed histograms and reference histograms give three mismatch scores:

-* one for stopping times,
+* one for stopping times;
-* one for maximal size,
+* one for maximal size;
 * one for termination ratio.

 A weighted combination of these mismatch scores is called the Collatz tension at that scale.